-The Government is pleased to introduce the Courts and Crimes Legislation Amendment Bill 2014.
-The bill is part of the Government's regular legislative review and monitoring program, and makes miscellaneous amendments to legislation affecting the operation of the courts and tribunals of New South Wales and other legislation administered by the Attorney General and Minister for Justice.
+The Government is pleased to introduce the Courts and Crimes Legislation Amendment Bill 2015.
+This bill is part of the Government's regular legislative review and monitoring program, and makes miscellaneous amendments to legislation affecting the operation of the courts and tribunals of New South Wales and other legislation administered by the Attorney General and Minister for Justice.
 I will now outline each of the amendments in turn.

-Schedule 1 deals with amendments concerning the Civil and Administrative Tribunal.
 Schedule 1.1 amends the Children and Young Persons (Care and Protection) Act 1998 to restrict the proceedings in which a risk of harm report can be admitted into evidence before the NSW Civil and Administrative Tribunal [NCAT].
-Before NCAT commenced, section 29 of the Children and Young Persons (Care and Protection) Act provided that risk of harm reports could be admitted into evidence only in the Guardianship and Victims Compensation Tribunals.
+Before the NSW Civil and Administrative Tribunal commenced section 29 of the Children and Young Persons (Care and Protection) Act provided that risk of harm reports could be admitted into evidence only in the Guardianship and Victims Compensation tribunals.
 Section 29 was unintentionally widened when the Civil and Administrative Legislation (Repeal and Amendment) Act 2013 commenced.
-As a result, risk of harm reports can now be admitted in all NCAT proceedings.
-While in practice NCAT would allow these reports into evidence only where they are relevant, it is important that risk of harm reports remain as confidential as possible.
-This amendment therefore reestablishes the previous position.
+As a result, risk of harm reports can now be admitted in all NSW Civil and Administrative Tribunal proceedings.
+While in practice the NSW Civil and Administrative Tribunal would allow these reports into evidence only where they are relevant, it is important that risk of harm reports remain as confidential as possible.
+This amendment therefore re-establishes the previous position.

-Schedules 1.2, 1.3 and 1.4 contain four amendments to the Civil and Administrative Tribunal Act 2013-the NCAT Act-and regulations.
-These amendments were proposed by the president of NCAT and are minor or technical in nature.
-The first amendment will allow NCAT to grant leave for a person to be represented by an Australian legal practitioner without specifying the practitioner by name.
-Currently, the NCAT Act permits leave to be granted to an identified representative only.
+Schedules 1.2, 1.3 and 1.4 contain four amendments to the Civil and Administrative Tribunal Act 2013 and regulations.
+These amendments were proposed by the President of the NSW Civil and Administrative Tribunal and are minor or technical in nature.
+The first amendment will allow the NSW Civil and Administrative Tribunal to grant leave for a person to be represented by an Australian legal practitioner without specifying the practitioner by name.
+Currently, the NSW Civil and Administrative Tribunal Act permits leave to be granted to an identified representative only.
 This can be inefficient where, for example, a person is represented by Legal Aid and a different solicitor appears on each occasion.
-The second amendment will permit NCAT to revoke orders it makes to appoint a person as guardian ad litem for a party to represent a party, or that a person be separately represented.
-There may be situations where it is appropriate to revoke these kinds of orders; for example, if the person is not acting in the person's best interests.
+The second amendment will permit the NSW Civil and Administrative Tribunal to revoke orders it makes to appoint a person as guardian ad litem for a party to represent a party or that a person be represented separately.
+There may be situations where it is appropriate to revoke these kinds of orders-for example, if the person is not acting in the person's best interests.

 The third amendment replaces references to the "Health Practitioner Division List" with "Health Practitioner List".
-This clarifies that there is no Health Practitioner Division of NCAT.
-It does not make any substantive change to how the list operates.
-The fourth amendment to the NCAT Act will allow senior professional members of the Guardianship Division to sit on internal guardianship appeals.
-The NCAT Act currently does not permit these members to hear appeals.
+This clarifies that there is no Health Practitioner Division of the NSW Civil and Administrative Tribunal.
+It does not make any substantive changes.
+The fourth amendment to the NSW Civil and Administrative Tribunal Act will allow senior professional members of the Guardianship Division to sit on internal guardianship appeals.
+The Act currently does not permit these members to hear appeals.
 This was a drafting oversight.
-Senior professional members have specialist expertise in guardianship matters and should Proof be permitted to hear internal appeals.
+Senior professional members have specialist expertise in guardianship matters and should be permitted to hear internal appeals.
 Schedule 1.5 contains a minor amendment to section 12 of the Water Act 1912 to correct a drafting oversight.
-The amendment updates the Water Act to reflect the fact that NCAT is now responsible for making decisions for the purposes of the section.
+The amendment updates the Water Act to reflect the fact that the NSW Civil and Administrative Tribunal is now responsible for making decisions for the purposes of the section.